-The West Virginia Department of Health and Human Resources is constantly monitoring the outbreak, and continuously sharing new updates here.
+The West Virginia Department of Health and Human Resources is constantly monitoring the outbreak, updating vaccine information, and continuously sharing new updates here.

 The West Virginia Department of Education is delivering daily school lunches for students at home, to pick-up locations in every country throughout the state.
 You can find your pick-up location here.

 If you believe that you are experiencing symptoms of COVID-19 and need to undergo testing, please contact your health provider, and visit the West Virginia Department of Health and Human Resources' website or call the State Coronavirus hotline: 1-800-887-4304.

 - Small Business Administration Loans